Instructions for Calculating Building Grades

 |NOTE: This process is applicable to projects that DO NOT REQUIRE street improvements.
 If street improvements ARE REQUIRED, the applicant shall apply to Seattle Department of Transportation for a Street Improvements Permit.|

 The land use code requires that parking areas and/or buildings are designed to meet the future grade of the street at the property line.
 The following web pages provide guidance to developers / owners / applicants to set the elevation of the parking areas and building access to meet the future elevations of the fully improved streets.
 The tool to provide the elevation at the property line representing the future elevation of the street is called a Building Grade Sheet.
-A new tool to establish the elevation at property line is a set of standard drawings developed by DPD and SDOT.
+A new tool to establish the elevation at property line is a set of standard drawings developed by Seattle Department of Construction and Inspections (Seattle DCI) and SDOT.

 The existing Building Grade Sheet process is refined with this new web application that provides standards / guidelines to establish the elevation of the parking areas or building grades from the existing street pavement.

 The existing Building Grade Sheet process does not change for unpaved right-of-ways.
 A Building Grade Sheet is still needed where non-paved rock surfaced roads or unimproved right-of-ways exist adjacent to the development.
 In these cases DPD will provide a Building Grade Sheet with elevation data at the property line to aid in establishing elevation of the parking or building grade from the future street pavement.
-Applications for Building Grade Sheets are still accepted at Department of Planning and Development (DPD).
+Applications for Building Grade Sheets are still accepted at Seattle DCI.

 Please contact us by email and let us know what you think of this new online tool.
 We appreciate your feedback.